 May Treat Seizures

 Cannabis can help treat some types of seizures and even prevent them.
-Research isn’t quite sure how or why, but they believe it’s thanks to our body’s endocannabinoid system, which is responsible for regulating bodily functions and immune system responses (6).
+Researchers aren't sure how or why, but they believe it’s thanks to our body’s endocannabinoid system, which regulates bodily functions and immune system responses (6).
 Seizures are caused by a change in the brain’s electrical activity induced by several things.
 It’s said that about 3.4 million Americans have epilepsy and 65 million worldwide (7).
 Several studies have shown CBD is more effective at reducing seizure burden than the placebo (8).
 These studies led to the first-ever prescription of CBD being approved by the FDA in 2018 to treat seizures associated with two epilepsy syndromes; Lennox-Gastaut syndrome and Dravet syndrome (9).

 May Help Manage Pain

 Cannabis can help manage some forms of pain, including chronic pain.
 Cannabis can help manage pain because we have an endocannabinoid system responsible for regulating pain sensations.
-It's estimated that about 50 million adults in the United States are living in chronic pain, which is defined as living in pain every day or most days for the past six months (10).
-Studies have shown that Cannabis is an effective treatment option for pain management (11).
+It's estimated that about 50 million adults in the United States live in chronic pain, defined as living in pain every day or most days for the past six months (10).
+Studies have shown that cannabis is an effective treatment option for pain management (11).

-Types of pain that may benefit from cannabis:
+Types of pain that may benefit from cannabis (12):